 Master program Sociology

-- Inequality, Conflict & Societal Participation (October – December 2019)
+Inequality, Conflict & Societal Participation (P2, October – December 2020)

 In this course you study the influence of inequality, education and political values on societal participation.
 We will critically examine and reconstruct the arguments from the classic 1997 book “Modernization and Postmodernization”, by Inglehart.
-We will empirically test some of the arguments using the 2014 World Values Survey.
+We will empirically test some of the arguments using Wave 7 of the World Values Survey.